President and CEO

 Northern Virginia Technology Council (NVTC)

-Bobbie Kilberg is President and CEO of the Northern Virginia Technology Council (NVTC), a position she has held since September 1998.
-NVTC is the largest technology council in the nation with about 1,000 member companies employing 200,000 people in the Potomac region.
-In December 2001, she was appointed by President George W. Bush to serve as a member of the President's Council of Advisors on Science and Technology (PCAST) during his term in office.
+Bobbie Kilberg is President and CEO of the Northern Virginia Technology Council (NVTC), one of the largest technology councils in the nation.
+She has held this position since 1998.
+In 2001, she was appointed by President George W. Bush to serve as a member of the President's Council of Advisors on Science and Technology (PCAST) during his term in office.

-She resides in McLean, Va., with her husband Bill Kilberg, a senior partner at the law firm of Gibson, Dunn & Crutcher LLP.
-They have five children and seven grandchildren.
+Kilberg resides in McLean, Va., with her husband Bill Kilberg, a retired senior partner at the law firm of Gibson, Dunn & Crutcher and presently Chairman of the Board of Vorbeck Materials Corp.
+They have five children and eleven grandchildren.